HerobrineGamesYT/QuirkBattles/README.md

 Quirk Battles uses GameCore's class system, which allows you to develop customized classes for each game.
 A quick version of the game has already been spun up, allowing you to 1v1 with two quirks - One For All and Explosion.
-A refactor is currently in progress which will make the abilities for Quirks work similar to [DeltaCraft](https://github.com/HerobrineGamesYT/DeltaCraft) Item Abilities.
-The current stats system in Quirk Battles works just like it does in Deltacraft, with a custom PlayerStats class.
+The current stats and ability systems in Quirk Battles work just like in Deltacraft, with a custom PlayerStats and Ability class.
 A custom noteblock remix of You Say Run from the My Hero Academia OST has been created.
 You can hear it in the background of all of the gameplay clips.
 Gameplay:
 -  https://youtu.be/e2yh3xGOciY